-11.6 Job Specifications
+11.4 Job Specifications

-The Judiciary shall post on the InfoNet all current job descriptions.
+The Judiciary shall post on the Infonet all current job descriptions.
 Prior to posting, copies shall be given to the Union.
 Any changes to job descriptions thereafter shall be given to the Union at least thirty (30) calendar days in advance of posting the amended versions.
 The Judiciary shall provide notice of amended job descriptions to all employees when they are posted.
+Upon request by the Union, the Judiciary will provide a written explanation of the basis for any changes made.

-MANAGEMENT RIGHTS
+ARTICLE 12 MANAGEMENT RIGHTS